kizniche/Mycodo/README.md

 Web Server Setup
 ----------------

+There is an `.htaccess` file in each directory that denys web access to these folders.
+It is strongly recommended that you make sure this works properly, to ensure no one can read from these directories, as log, configuration, and graph images are stored there.

-Enable SSL/HTTPS in apache then add the following to /etc/apache2/sites-avalable/default-ssl
+Generate an SSL certificate, enable SSL/HTTPS in apache, then add the following to /etc/apache2/sites-avalable/default-ssl, or modify to suit your needs.

 	DocumentRoot /var/www
     <Directory />